tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 He sat cross-legged on his bed and told me how he’d set his entire town alight.

+Okay, "entire town" was an exaggeration.

+He later admitted, it was just a movie theater, and his school locker.

 Sitting in the cremated remnants of his letterman jacket, with his thick brown hair and freckles, he looked like the textbook boy-next-door.

 I thought he’d be harder to talk to, but he was oddly talkative.

 At first, I thought it was the drugs they force-fed him, but then he became obsessed with telling me his life story.

-Apparently, he’d accidentally burnt his girlfriend’s eyes out, which somehow led to him attempting to torch his entire town?
+Apparently, he’d accidentally burnt his girlfriend’s eyes out at prom, which somehow led to him to going full pyro.

 I know, I told him it was extra.